 You can choose to call yourself “certified” no matter what program you take, since there’s not really any such thing.

-The second thing to remember is that you won’t get automatic credibility if you say you’re a “Certified Stager.”
-Seriously, even in legitimately regulated fields (medicine, accounting, law), I’m sure you’ve seen plenty of people you wouldn’t trust no matter how many university degrees they have on their wall.
+Seriously, even in legitimately regulated fields (medicine, accounting, law), I’m sure you’ve seen plenty of people you wouldn’t trust no matter how many certificates or degrees they have on their wall.

 How to gain credibility when there’s no such thing as “certification”